Daniel J. Frey

 This country has seen death before.

-But not at the hands of so merciless a God as this virus.
+But not at the hands of such a merciless God as this virus.

 It laughs at a few hundred thousand.

-The grim skull of the virus will not be full until it takes millions of lives from coast to coast.
+The grim skull of the virus will not be complete until it takes millions of lives from coast to coast.

 Too many want to step off the cliff to see what happens.